air4children/machines/contributing/README.md

 6. reviews approval and merge to dev.

 ![fig](figures/github-workflow/references/GitHub-Flow.png)
-Image of GitHub-Flow is own by Build azure 2018 (see [README](figures/github-workflow/references/README.md) for references).
+Image of GitHub-Flow is owned by Build azure 2018 (see [README](figures/github-workflow/references/README.md) for references).

 ## Tools and tutorials